Electric Radar Key Entry

 • Battery

-• Link out the door switch terminals on the control board.
-If this works, check mag lock reed switch/monitoring wiring and armature plate alignment.
+• If this works, inspect the mag lock reed switch/monitoring wiring and armature plate alignment.

-• Ensure the mag lock contacts are wired into the door switch terminals on control board.
+• Ensure mag lock contacts are wired into the door switch terminals on the control board.

 • Re-terminate internal touch sensor connections.

-• Check the lock fuse.
+• Inspect the lock fuse.

-• Use a multimeter to check if you've got voltage at the mag lock.
-If you do, the lock is faulty.
+• Use a multimeter to check for voltage at the mag lock.

 • Change the jumper position on the control board.